 If you are worried about a home address, use an accountants address as the registered address.

-Having clear contact details makes it very obvious to visitors, and to search engines that you are a legitimate business.
+Having clear contact details makes it obvious to visitors, and to search engines that you are a legitimate business.

-Search engines want to see this because websites that are cagey about an address are very likely to be breaking some kind of rules.
+Search engines want to see this because websites that are cagey about an address are likely to be breaking some kind of rules.

 Contact details should be clearly visible to show you are serious in business, willing to answer questions and be at hand.